windbench/WEMEP/windconditions/windconditions.rst

 Validation Strategy
 -------------------
 Following the model evaluation process of :numref:`fig-ambidextrous-process`, a validation strategy for wind conditions requires the provision of high-fidelity experiments targeting high-impact phenomena of interest, to validate the capacity of the flow model to deal with relevant physics, as well as long-term wind resource campaigns to demonstrate the added value that resolving these phenomena brings to the applications of interest.
-These applications typically involve integrating a discrete number of flow model simulations with an statistical methodology (a design tool) that provides the expected long-term mean or extreme values and the associated uncertainties.
+These applications typically involve integrating a discrete number of flow model simulations with a statistical methodology that provides the expected long-term mean or extreme values and the associated uncertainties.
 This should be done for a wide variety of wind climates and siting conditions to cover the widest operational range possible.

-This validation strategy was implemented in the New European Wind Atlas (NEWA) project towards the development of a new methodology for the assessment of wind conditions that is based on a mesoscale to microscale model-chain approach (Sanz Rodrigo et al., 2020) :cite:`rodrigo_new_2020`.
+This validation strategy was implemented in the `New European Wind Atlas <https://zenodo.org/communities/newa/?page=1&size=20>`_ (NEWA) project towards the development of a new methodology for the assessment of wind conditions that is based on a mesoscale to microscale model-chain approach (Sanz Rodrigo et al., 2020) :cite:`rodrigo_new_2020`.
 The scope of the project was focused on wind conditions for wind resource and site assessment, i.e. without the influence of wind turbines.
 Therefore, the model-chain was devoted to atmospheric flow models with two applications in mind:

 * **Wind atlas for regional planning**: the main focus was on the mesoscale model, to come up with a reference set-up of the Weather Research and Forecasting (WRF) model that could be used seamlessly across Europe.
 Through sensitivity analysis, the most suitable configuration was selected to produce a 30-year long simulation forced by ERA5 reanalysis data (Hahmann et al. 2020) :cite:`hahmann_making_2020`.
 Then, this long-term wind climate was statistically downscaled to 50 m using the WAsP methodology.
 Hence, the wind atlas model-chain consists on physical downscaling down to 3 km resolution, to produce long-term time series of mesoscale wind characteristics, whose long-term wind climate distributions are then used as input data for a microscale model to produce high-resolution wind resource quantities.
 The validation strategy was based on a database of 291 meteorological masts, at least 40 m tall, made available by Vestas (Dörenkämper et al., 2020) :cite:`dorenkamper_making_2020`.
 The main objective of the validation campaign was to determine the general quality of the wind atlas, categorized by regions and terrain complexity, determined by the ruggedness index *RIX* (:numref:`fig-NEWA-windatlas-validation`) :cite:`mortensen_field_2008`.
 A one year multi-physics ensemble run was also used to quantify the spread of mesoscale winds which would translate into input uncertainty for microscale models :cite:`f_gonzalez_rouco_report_2019`.